Days

 Carolyn Cameron

-Carolyn Cameron is Sector Action Plan Lead for Stop Food Waste Australia.
+Carolyn Cameron is Sector Action Plan Lead for End Food Waste Australia.
 She has over 40 years’ experience in environmental and strategic planning, working with the mining industry, universities, state and national governments.
-After leaving the role of Senior Executive with the national Department of Environment in 2015, she has been a strategic consultant on complex environmental management projects, including for the past 4 years focussing on working with industry and governments to reduce food waste.
+After leaving the role of Senior Executive with the national Department of Environment in 2015, she has been a strategic consultant on complex environmental management projects, including for the past 5 years focussing on working with industry and governments to reduce food waste.

 Tony Smith